 The effects of explosives, the weapon of choice for terrorists, diminish exponentially with the stand-off distance between the Design Basis Threat (DBT) or bomb and the target or building.
 However, while increasing stand-off distance requires more land, decreasing the stand-off distance requires more extensive building hardening to achieve the same level of protection.
 A study of blast affects versus stand-off distance will result in an optimum stand-off distance where the desired level of protection can be achieved at the least cost.
-Additionally, a heavy and ductile building envelope can absorb bomb blast energy better than a light weight brittle one thus resulting in a more economically designed building envelope.
-By 35% design, not only has the site been selected, but many other design features such as the exterior wall construction has been decided on as well.
+Additionally, a heavy and ductile building envelope can absorb bomb blast energy better than a light-weight, brittle one thus resulting in a more economically designed building envelope.
+By 35% design, not only has the site been selected, but many other design features, such as the exterior wall construction, have been decided on as well.

-Other than low occupancy buildings, such as agricultural, temporary and minor storage facilities, Department of Defense (DoD) buildings that are three or more stories must be designed for progressive collapse (PC).
-For General Services Administration (GSA) Facility Security Level (FSL) I buildings (low occupancy storefront type of operations), no specific progressive collapse requirements need be met.
-GSA FSL II buildings (routine federal activities similar to commercial) must be constructed of inherently ductile materials, able to respond to load reversals, such as reinforced concrete and structural steel.
+Other than low-occupancy buildings, such as agricultural, temporary, and minor storage facilities, Department of Defense (DoD) buildings that are three or more stories must be designed for progressive collapse (PC).
+For General Services Administration (GSA) Facility Security Level (FSL) I buildings (low occupancy, storefront type of operations), no specific progressive collapse requirements need be met.
+GSA FSL II buildings (routine federal activities similar to commercial) must be constructed of inherently ductile materials, and able to respond to load reversals such as reinforced concrete and structural steel.
 GSA FSL III and IV buildings (law enforcement, courts and records) more than 3 stories must be designed for progressive collapse.
 All GSA FSL V buildings (mission critical such as the Pentagon or CIA Headquarters) regardless of height shall be designed for PC.
-And virtually all new Veterans Affairs (VA) facilities shall be designed to prevent progressive collapse.
+Virtually all new Veterans Affairs (VA) facilities shall be designed to prevent progressive collapse as well.
 Therefore, since the structural system is often selected near the project kickoff or Design Charrette, progressive collapse design needs to be considered at the onset of project design.

 The IEI Advantage

-Over the last 20 years, we have developed an expertise in the area of physical security and anti-terrorism protective design including blast and progressive collapse design.
+Since 1995, we have developed an expertise in the area of physical security and anti-terrorism protective design including blast and progressive collapse design.
 Our experience includes both structural and physical security design and peer reviews for the federal government as well as the private sector.
-We routinely consult to other structural engineers and disciplines in the area of physical security and respect their client relationship.
+We routinely consult other structural engineers and disciplines in the area of physical security and respect their client relationship.
 This combined experience fills the gap between theory and the practical and efficient incorporation of protective design into the built environment.